Imperial County, California: Colorado River

-The Colorado River streams through the southwestern United States and northwestern Mexico, approximately 1,450 mi long, draining a part of the arid regions on the western slope of the Rocky Mountains.
+The Colorado River runs through the southwestern United States and northwestern Mexico, approximately 1,450 mi long, draining a part of the arid regions on the western slope of the Rocky Mountains.
 The natural course of the river flows from north of Grand Lake, Colorado, into the Gulf of California.
 For many months out of the year, however, no water actually flows from the United States to the gulf, due to human use.
 The river is a popular destination for water sports, including fishing, boating, water skiing, and jet skiing.

 Salvation Mountain

 Salvation Mountain is an artificial mountain north of Calipatria, California, near Slab City.
-It is made from adobe, straw, and thousands of gallons of paint.
-It was created by Leonard Knight to convey the message that "God Loves Everyone".
+It is made from adobe, straw, and paint.
+It was created by Leonard Knight to convey the message that "God Loves Everyone."
 Knight refused substantial donations of money and labor from supporters who wished to modify his message of universal love to favor or disfavor particular groups.